axucar/myblog/_posts/2022-12-22-telegram-event-monitor.markdown

 ---
 * TOC
 {:toc}
-We implement a service that tracks well-known Ethereum wallets, and sends alerts of real-time ETH or ERC20 token transfers via Telegram, using Python's `asyncio` and `websockets` libraries.
+We implement a service that tracks well-known Ethereum wallets, and sends real-time alerts of ETH and ERC20 token transfers via Telegram, using Python's `asyncio` and `websockets` libraries.
 We subscribe to JSON-RPC events from a node over WebSocket connection, and parse transaction logs emitted by the events.
 We also give a concrete example of how a probabilistic data structure called bloom filter is used by the node to efficiently filter for relevant logs.

 ## Prerequisites
 ### `asyncio` library

 Our messaging service will rely on running asynchronous code, since the Telegram bot will wait on external Ethereum events.
-Python's [`asyncio`](https://docs.python.org/3/library/asyncio.html) is an indispensible library that enables running concurrent code using `async def`/`await` syntax.
-Here we'll cover the basics of `async def`, `await`, event loops, coroutines, and tasks, which will be enough for the purpose of building our Telegram bot.
+Python's [`asyncio`](https://docs.python.org/3/library/asyncio.html) is a library that enables running concurrent code using `async def`/`await` syntax.
+We cover the basics of `async def`, `await`, event loops, coroutines, and tasks, which will suffice for the purpose of building our Telegram bot.

 Before diving into syntax, it is conceptually important to emphasize the distinction between **concurrency** and **parallelism** (`asyncio` implements the former, but not the latter).
 This library does not make code multi-threaded or sidestep the global interpreter lock (GIL), a mutex which prevents race conditions from multiple threads simultaneously accessing the same Python objects.

-Instead, consider the following cooking analogy.
+Consider the following cooking analogy.
 Concurrency is one restaurant chef preparing a soup, while also cutting vegetables.
-When waiting for the water to boil for the soup, the chef can work on cutting some the vegetables.
+While waiting for the water to boil for the soup, the chef can work on cutting some the vegetables.
 Once the water is boiling, the chef might stop cutting vegetables and work on adding several ingredients to the soup.
-Then, the chef continues might cut more vegetables while waiting for the soup to boil once again.
+Then, the chef might continue to cut more vegetables while waiting for the soup to boil once again.
-- Removing concurrency would mean preparing the soup from start to finish, then cutting vegetables only after the soup has been served (very inefficient).
+- Removing concurrency would mean preparing the soup from start to finish, then starting to cut vegetables only after the soup has been served (very inefficient, lots of idle time).
 - Concurrency is still one chef doing one thing at a time, but allows switching back and forth between several tasks.
 - Parallelism, on the other hand, is having *two* chefs in the kitchen, one working on the soup, and the other working on cutting vegetables.
 - As this very helpful [BBC multi-part series on asyncio](https://bbc.github.io/cloudfit-public-docs/asyncio/asyncio-part-1.html) states, “It’s not about using multiple cores, it’s about using a single core more efficiently”

 When processes are spending most of the time using CPU resources (say, doing lots of arithmetic calculations like training a neural net), `asyncio` is not useful.
 Instead, it should be used when processes are IO-bound, meaning most of the time is spent sending and receiving data.

 Indeed, building a Telegram bot tracking Ethereum activity is heavily IO-bound, as new blocks of transactions confirm only (roughly) every 10 second-interval.
-While waiting to receive transaction data and event logs, our CPU could be working on executing other tasks, such as parsing received data and sending updates on Telegram.
+While waiting to receive new transaction data and logs, our CPU could be executing other tasks, such as parsing received data and sending updates on Telegram.

 **Event Loop**

-`asyncio` revolves around an **event loop** which consists of a list of **tasks**, which are thin wrappers around **coroutines**, which are functions amenable to concurrent execution, such as cooking soup and cutting vegetables. where execution is allowed to bounce back and forth between them.
+The `asyncio` methods revolve around an **event loop**.
+A list of **tasks** is added to the loop; each task is a wrapper around a **coroutine**, a function amenable to concurrent execution, such as cooking soup and cutting vegetables.
+Execution is then allowed to bounce back and forth between several coroutines.

 - Firstly, event loops can only have one coroutine *actually* executing (using CPU) at once.
-The coroutine executes as if in a normal (synchronous) program, until it needs to **await** (for something like I/O from a node), at which point the coroutine yields control back to event loop.
+The coroutine executes as if in a normal (synchronous) program, until it needs to **await** (for something like I/O from the node), at which point the coroutine yields control back to event loop.
 The event loop pauses the current task, and looks for other tasks to execute in the meantime.
 - Secondly, event loops cannot interrupt the current, executing coroutine .
 The event loop must wait until the coroutine yields control (due to awaiting some I/O), before switching to another task.
 > :bulb: To prematurely yield control back to the event loop, use `await asyncio.sleep(0)` inside the coroutine, which interrupts the current executing coroutine to work on other ones -- assuming there are other pending coroutines (tasks)

 **Coroutines**

 To declare a coroutine function, we use `async def` instead of the usual `def`.
-Inside such asynchronous functions, we can make use of special keywords like `await` and `async for` (see [`websockets`](#websockets-library) section).
+Inside such asynchronous functions, we can make use of special keywords like `await` and `async for` (as seen in the [`websockets`](#websockets-library) section).

 Unlike regular synchronous functions, coroutines do *not* execute when called: if we don’t specify `await` , a coroutine does not run at all!
-However, `await` can only be used on coroutines within an asynchronous code blocks.
+However, `await` can only be used on coroutines within asynchronous code blocks.
 To run a coroutine in a synchronous context, we pass the coroutine instance to `asyncio.run()`.
-Note that `asyncio.run()` starts a new event loop, so one cannot call nest calls to `asyncio.run()` since it would mean starting a new event loop within another.

 ```python
 async def example_coroutine(a,b):